rajusurya39/RandomPasswordGenerator/README.md

 <h1> # RandomPasswordGenerator </h1>
-You can generator a Random Password of your choice using WebApp desgined using Django
+You can generator a Random Password of your choice.
+Desgined using Django